rapid7/lecli/README.md

 Example:

-    lecli deletesavedquery <uuid of the saved query>
+    lecli delete savedquery <uuid of the saved query>